yudong-94/personal-website/projects/data viz/MakeOverMonday20191202.md

 ### Makeover Monday 20191202

-This week's data is very about US median weekly salary by whether in workers' union or not, by race, and by gender.
+This week's data is about US median weekly salary by whether in workers' union or not, by race, and by gender.
 The idea the [original article](https://www.theguardian.com/news/datablog/2019/nov/24/how-much-does-union-membership-benefit-americas-workers) tries to convey is that being a union member could benefit a worker with significantly higher salary.
 However, I personally believe the whole picture cannot revealed by just looking at these high level data, as there are a lot of confounding factors including industry, occupation, population size, etc., which all impact salary greatly.

 #### My Visualization